 What I do

-But the point is that there’s no such thing as a “standard” naming – every part should be meaningful and specific to the person being named, whether they’re a newborn or a teenager.
+There’s no such thing as a “standard” naming – every part should be meaningful and specific to the person being named, whether they’re a newborn or a teenager.

 What’s the point of a naming ceremony?

 More and more people are choosing a naming ceremony to mark the birth of a new baby, the joining of two families, or an adoption.
-Whatever the occasion, it’s only natural to want to gather your nearest and dearest together to make a public commitment to each other, to declare the kind of parent you want to be and, of course, to have a bit of a party.
+Whatever the occasion, it’s only natural to gather your nearest and dearest together to make a public commitment to each other, to declare the kind of parent you want to be and, of course, to have a bit of a party.

 What do people say?

 “Thank you so so much for today!
-Everyone said how wonderful today, and you were!
+Everyone said how wonderful today, and you were.
 It was everything I wished for and more!”